 Candidates who do not fulfil the above requirements will be rejected without interview.

 The University Clinical Aptitude Test (UCAT) helps universities to make more informed choices from the many highly-qualified applicants who apply for their medical and dental degree programmes.
-It is also intended that using the results of UKCAT will widen participation and increase the diversity of successful applicants.
+It is also intended that using the results of UCAT will widen participation and increase the diversity of successful applicants.
 The test contains neither any curriculum nor science content, nor can it be revised for.
 It will focus on exploring the cognitive powers of candidates, and other attributes considered to be valuable for healthcare professionals.
-The UKCAT lasts two hours and consists of four assessed cognitive sub-sections:
+The UCAT lasts two hours and consists of four assessed cognitive sub-sections:

 - Verbal Reasoning